 NVIDIA Pixel Clock Patcher modifies the NVIDIA video driver to allow higher resolutions and refresh rates by removing the 165 MHz pixel clock limit for single-link DVI and HDMI, the 330 MHz limit dual-link DVI, and the 400 MHz limit for SLI and 400/500-series GPUs.

 Two executables are included in the zip file:

 Run nvlddmkm-patcher.exe unless you have a Catleap/Tempest/QNIX/X-Star with SLI or 400/500-series GPUs, then you want to run nvlddmkm-patcher-full.exe instead.

 If any limits are found, click "Yes" to patch and sign.
 If a limit is not found or multiple matches are found, the patcher needs to be updated.

 To restore the unpatched driver, rerun the patcher and click "Yes" to restore from backup.

-Please note some of the known issues and don't use it if it could affect you:
+Please note some of the known issues and don't use them if it could affect you:

 1: The full patch breaks HDCP support.
 It is only needed if the pixel clock is higher than 400 MHz with 400/500-series GPUs or SLI with 600/700-series GPUs until 391.35.
 2: NVIDIA cards will not reduce clock speeds when idle if the vertical blanking/total is too low.
 3: 400/500-series cards will not reduce clock speeds if the pixel clock is higher than 404 MHz.

-The "Author" link at the top of the page takes you to the forum where you can get support.
+The "Author" link at the top of the page takes you to the forum to get support.